ajosedev/knowledge/notes/20250327114435-css-anchor-positioning.md

 - **Anchor:** This is the element used as a reference for positioning other elements, hence the _anchor_ name.
 - **Target:** This is an absolutely positioned element placed relative to one or more anchors.
 The _target_ is the name we will use from now on, but you will often find it as just an “absolutely positioned element” in the spec.

-There's quite a lot of functionality in the spec, allowing for multiple fallbacks, overflow behaviour, custom positioning, etc.
+There's quite a lot of functionality in the spec, allowing for multiple fallbacks, overflow behaviour, custom positioning, etc. Work has begun on anchor container queries, which lets you use [[20211115081243-container-queries]] to be aware of its anchor positioning.

 ```css
 .anchor {